rjf126/DS210-Final-Project/README.md

-My completed final code is draft 4
+My completed final code is in draft 4.
+I provided a link to download the csv file (merged_data.csv) from google drive in my write-up and on gradescope.
+The file is too large to upload to github (1.5gb).